 “But then he ended up doing that really well as well.
 He can play both positions, from the wing or as a single striker or together with another striker.”

 Aubameyang would not be bettered by a Dortmund teammate again, and clinched the 2016/17 Torjägerkanone courtesy of a remarkable 31 goals in 32 Bundesliga appearances.
-To this day, it is the highest single-season goal tally by any non-German striker, Lewandowski included.
+And until Lewandowski broke the league's single season scoring record last year, it was the highest single-season tally by any non-German striker.

-Watch: From the archives - Every goal from Auba's record breaking season
+Watch: From the archives - Every goal from Auba's stunning 2016/17 season

-And while Aubameyang delighted the inhabitants of the Yellow Wall, he may have inadvertently hindered his own club by stoking a rivalry that helped fuel Bayern’s dominance that currently stands at seven consecutive Meisterschalen; a sequence that both precedes and succeeds the 59-time capped Gabon forward’s time in Germany.
+And while Aubameyang delighted the inhabitants of the Yellow Wall, he may have inadvertently hindered his own club by stoking a rivalry that helped fuel Bayern’s dominance that currently stands at 11 consecutive Meisterschalen; a sequence that both precedes and succeeds the 74-time capped Gabon forward’s time in Germany.

 Over four-and-a-half seasons in the black and yellow of Dortmund, Aubameyang ran riot; scoring 98 goals in just 144 games.
-The 30-year-old still holds the record for the most goals by any African player in Bundesliga history.
+He still holds the record for the most goals by any African player in Bundesliga history.

-But, as BVB sporting director Michael Zorc will testify, it wasn’t just the goals that made Aubameyang the talk of the town in Dortmund.
+But, as former BVB sporting director Michael Zorc testified, it wasn’t just the goals that made Aubameyang the talk of the town in Dortmund.

-“He's an extravagant, a colorful character.
-It does a town like Dortmund good," said Zorc; a man well-placed to speak of the needs of his hometown, considering the 56-year-old has spent the entirety of his professional career walking the Signal Iduna Park halls.
+“He's an extravagant, colourful character.
+It does a town like Dortmund good," said Zorc; a man well-placed to speak of the needs of his hometown, considering the 60-year-old has spent the entirety of his professional career walking the Signal Iduna Park halls.

 There is no better evidence of Aubameyang’s character shining in unison with his talent as the goal celebrations; from Spider-Man to Batman and Robin, backflips to elaborate handshakes, Auba was as accomplished celebrating goals as he was scoring them.